A part of me really, really wants to love HBO’s latest who-dunnit series, The Undoing.

-The Undoing is an HBO limited series which centres around the gruesome murder, in the very first episode, of Elena Alves, a beautiful, yet enigmatic and troubled woman.
+The Undoing is an HBO limited series that centres around the gruesome murder, in the very first episode, of Elena Alves, a beautiful, yet enigmatic and troubled woman.

 Before her death, she had just become part of a school auction committee, joining a group of well-to-do school mothers at Reardon, a bougie Manhattan school.
 She’s something of a misfit here.

-One of the women on the committee is Grace Frasier (Kidman), a therapist who is married to Jonathan (Grant), a renowned and somewhat amiable oncologist.
+One of the women on the committee is Grace Frasier (Nicole Kidman), a therapist who is married to Jonathan (Hugh Grant), a renowned and somewhat amiable oncologist.
 After Elena, played by Matilda De Angelis, is found dead in her studio, Jonathan and Grace’s lives start to come apart at the seams, as some shocking secrets are uncovered, specifically to do with Jonathan and his secret affair with the deceased.